egenerse/master-thesis/content/apollon_reengineering.typ

 Ensuring that educational tools like Apollon work seamlessly across all platforms — including desktops, tablets, and phones — enhances their usability and relevance.
 Platform consistency allows students to switch between devices without facing different interfaces, behaviors, or limitations.
 This consistency improves productivity and reduces the cognitive load associated with context switching, especially when learning complex modeling tasks [@mendel2009interface].

-Furthermore, mobile support benefits instructors and developers by making the application available in a wider range of usage scenarios — from classroom demonstrations to on-the-go corrections and feedback.
-Enabling cross-platform access is not just a matter of convenience but a requirement for inclusive and future-proof educational software.
+Furthermore, mobile support benefits instructors and developers by making the application available in a wider range of usage scenarios from classroom demonstrations to on the go corrections and feedback.
+Enabling cross-platform access is not just a matter of convenience but a requirement for inclusive and future proof educational software.

 The earlier version of Apollon attempted to support mobile platforms by maintaining a separate iOS application in a different repository.
-However, this approach came with multiple limitations.
-The iOS app suffered from severe rendering issues — when users moved nodes on the canvas, text such as class names, attributes, or methods often shifted away from their designated positions.
+However, this approach came with multiple limitations. @iosbug shows how the iOS app suffered from severe rendering issues when users moved nodes on the canvas, text such as class names, attributes, or methods often shifted away from their designated positions.
 This was caused by inconsistencies in how coordinate translations were handled during drag interactions on iOS devices, especially in combination with scaling and zooming.

 #figure(
   image("../figures/classDiagramBug.jpeg", width: 90%),
-  caption: [Node Translation Bug in current iOS Apollon Application] )
+  caption: [Node Translation Bug in current iOS Apollon Application] ) <iosbug>

 Maintaining a separate codebase also became a burden.
 Every update made to the web version had to be mirrored manually in the iOS repository, leading to duplicated efforts and a growing risk of divergence between the two platforms.
 Additionally, this approach completely excluded Android users, leaving a significant portion of the student base unsupported.